Clinical Microbiology Short Essay Question And Answers

 DNA Viruses Morphology Of Herpesvirus

-Herpes virus Laboratory Diagnosis:
+Herpes Virus Laboratory Diagnosis:

 • It includes

-• Collection of specimen
+• Collection of specimens

 • Smear preparation

-• Staining of specimen
+• Staining of the specimen

 • Observation